 No scheduled upgrades to the existing collection and conveyance facilities are being considered as they are currently adequately sized and operating effectively.
 Projects for upgrades may occur as a result of recommendations or suggestions made in this Act 537 Plan.
-There is conservatively approximately 250,000 GPD in excess capacity.
+There is conservatively approximately 250,000 GPD in excess capacity at the WWTP.